sarfatyl/Lemonade-Exercise/README.md

     url: localhost:9101/word/statistics
     Query:
         word: "Lorem"
+# Tests

+    I wrote an infrastructure for writing e2e tests You can run the tests by command: npm run e2e Unfortunately I did not have time to finish writing all the tests

 # Assumptions

+    * Input type (string, url, file name) send as a parameter in the request (query params)
-      Due to the lack of time I assume that the number of repetitive words are many and it is possible to read the entire file where we store the words-count If I had time I would look up the words in the buffer and not read the file once
+    * Due to the lack of time I assume that the number of repetitive words are large and it is possible to read the file where we store the words-count to project memory If I had time I would look up the words in the buffer and not read the file once
+    * I cleared dots and commas from the words.

 # Algorithm

-    I chose Object-oriented programming (OOP) for my project with the concept of classes and objects.
-It is used to structure a software program into simple, reusable pieces of code blueprints
+    I chose Object-oriented programming (OOP) for my project with the concept of classes(Routers, controllers, services) and objects.
+    It is used to structure a software program into simple, reusable pieces of code blueprints.

     When we need to read a file you typically read a chunk of bytes called "buffer" to avoid multiple calls to the underlying I/O layer, so instead of reading directly from the disk, we read from the previous filled buffer.
     By doing this we win performance.

-    I chose the library : buffered-reader that allows you to read files without worry about the buffers.
-    There are two ways to read the files.
-The first can only read binary data and has a pointer to move along the file (seek, skip, read).
-    The second performs a read from the beginning to the end of the file and emits different events (byte, character, line, buffer...).
-    I chose the second approach.

-    I decided to read the file line by line in from the buffer to avoid cutting lines at the end of the chunk and save the word counts on file for storing the results (the number of appearances of each word) will be persisted between runs, to be used by the 'word statistics' service. if we shut down the server and restart it, results will be saved on the 'words' file
+    I save the word counts on file(assets/words-count.json) for storing the results (the number of appearances of each word) will be persisted between runs, to be used by the 'word statistics' service.
+    In addition, in each iteration (chunk) I did not analyze the last word to avoid cutting words at the end of the chunk, I added that word to the next chunk. if we shut down the server and restart it, results will be saved on the 'words' file
+    * I wrote bash script(big-file.sh) to create file > 1GB for self test

 # Improvements if I had more time

-    0. I would look up the words in the buffer and not read the file once on the constructor.
+    0. I would look up the words-counts in the buffer and not read the file once on the constructor - I would index the file that contains the number of repetitions of the words and according to that pull it out in each iteration, or save the words in files by letters (each letter in a different file)
-    1. Upload ms to cloud like aws (add docker file)
+    1. Upload the MS to cloud like AWS (add docker file)
-    2. Save the intermediate results to s3 and not to a file that is restricted in memory (Amazon Simple Storage Service (Amazon S3) is storage for the Internet.
+    2. Save the intermediate results to S3 and not to a file that is restricted in memory S3 - Amazon Simple Storage Service is storage for the Internet.
-      It is designed to make web-scale computing easier for developers.)
+       It is designed to make web-scale computing easier for developers.
     3. Saves the results of the getCleanWord function in a map to create dynamic programming and not to recalculate the results each time.
     4. Write e2e, unit, integration tests.